 The deadline for application is January 15 for admission the following September, and the Admissions Committee makes its decision by April 1.
 The program does not admit students in the spring term.
 The MIT Application for Graduate Admission is available after September 15 of the year before prospective admission at https://gradapply.mit.edu/sciwrite.
+All materials are due by the deadline of January 15.

 To apply to the Graduate Program, you must supply